-Once logging has been configured for a model hierarchy, the model can be simulated.
+Once logging has been configured for a model hierarchy and all changes to the models have been saved, the model can be simulated.
 The simulation creates a Dataset object in the base workspace.
 You can analyze and view the logged data in this object using standard MATLAB tools.
 In addition, Simulink provides the Simulation Data Inspector, for viewing and analyzing data created from simulations.
-See the documentationdocumentation for more details on using the Simulation Data Inspector.
+See the documentation for more details on using the Simulation Data Inspector.

 With the Simulation Data Inspector, you can:

 View signal traces for any logged signals

 Visually compare signal values for any logged signals

 Compare signal values collected over multiple simulations

 To enable the Simulation Data Inspector, make sure that the Record button on the toolbar of the topmost model is toggled on before starting the simulation.
 Then after a simulation is done or while using the Simulation Stepper you will see a highlight around the Record button, which indicates that clicking it will open the Data Inspector.